BeamMW/docs-gitbook/cli/using-beamx-faucet-contract-with-cli-wallet.md

 ## `Faucet` contract

-The Beam `Faucet` contract allows users to withdraw or deposit small amounts of Beam coins.&#x20;
+The Beam `Faucet` contract allows users to withdraw or deposit small amounts of Beam coins.

 ### All `Faucet` contract commands